 Contact a Virginia Anesthesia Malpractice Attorney for Help

 If your loved one has suffered a serious injury or death due to anesthesiology error, contact a Virginia personal injury attorney to discuss what legal options your family may have.
-The legal team at Shapiro & Appleton has been advocating for victims and their families for more than 30 years and understand how devastating these medical never event cases can be.
+The legal team at Shapiro, Washburn & Sharp has been advocating for victims and their families for more than 30 years and understand how devastating these medical never event cases can be.
 Call our office today to set up a free and confidential case evaluation and find out how we can fight to get your family the financial justice you deserve.